Estimated reading time: 4 minute(s)

 “The thing about valuing values,” continued Bunderson, “is that ultimately they will help you navigate uncharted waters as a founder or entrepreneur.
 Strong values will help define how your company responds to pressure, say it if can’t make payroll, or how it treats its customers, or cares for employees.
 For many early-stage founders, these ideas may seem too far ahead to think about, but the truth is that if values are not clearly articulated and firmly defended from a venture’s earliest days, founders have little chance of creating companies that embody their most deeply-held values.”

-The seminar, “The Value of Values for Founders and Entrepreneurs,” will take place on September 20, 4-6pm, Emerson Auditorium in Knight Hall.
-The event is part of their and Values and Leadership Series and is presented in partnership with Entrepreneurs’ Organization (EO), Bauer Leadership Center and Washington University’s Executive MBA program.
+The seminar, “The Value of Values for Founders and Entrepreneurs,” took place on September 20, 4-6pm, Emerson Auditorium in Knight Hall.
+The event was part of The Olin Business School’s Values and Leadership Series at Washington University and was presented in partnership with Entrepreneurs’ Organization (EO), Bauer Leadership Center and Washington University’s Executive MBA program.